 The diminished chord has two tritones.
 They are between:

-We will give as exercise to you to check the notes of G#° and compare then with the notes of G7.
-You will see that the tritone of G7 is present in G#°, what allows this substitution.
-This is one of the applications of diminished chord, to serve as option of dominant chord.
-Check below one example of substitution from the G7 chord to a diminished chord:
+You will see that the G7 tritone is present in the G#° chord, which makes this substitution possible.
+This is one of the applications of the diminished chord, to serve as a dominant chord option.
+See an example of replacing the G7 chord with a diminished chord below:

-When a diminished chord has the same bass note (the lower note) of the chord that it solves, it is called auxiliary diminished.
+When the diminished chord has the same bass (lowest note) as the chord it resolves, it is called the auxiliary diminished.
 Examples:

-The auxiliary diminished chord solves the resolution and gives a minimum harmonic movement, as it keeps the bass note.
+The auxiliary diminished slows down the resolution and provides a minimum harmonic movement, since it keeps the bass.

 Ascending and descending diminished chords